lijumjose/VIPMP/src/pages/docs/customer_account/linked_membership.md

 | 403         | Invalid API Key              |
 | 404         | Invalid customer ID          |

-## Get details of linked membership
+## Get details of Linked Membership

-The [Get Customer API](./get_customer_account.md) returns details about linked memberships associated with a customer (owner/member).
-The API returns the subscription details, including the linked membership details.
-The following response sample shows details fetched for a customer with a linked membership:
+The [Get Customer API](./get_customer_account.md) returns details about Linked Memberships associated with a customer (owner/member).
+The API returns the subscription details, including the Linked Membership details.
+The following response sample shows details fetched for a customer with a Linked Membership:

 ```json
 {